- Floors 1-9: Ordon Fairy Fountain

 5th Floor: In this room you’ll find some archers.
 You can advance on them without taking damage if you use your shield.
 Don’t use the Ordon or the Wooden Shield, though, they’ll burn up.
 Once you get close enough you can take them out with a few swipes.
 If you think you’re accurate and speedy enough, fire an arrow or two before they shoot at you.

 6th Floor: Be careful in this room.
 There are Torch Slugs all over the ceiling and a few on the ground.
 Coax the ones on the ceiling into falling but be sure to not get hit by them.
 Then run around and kill all of the slow critters.
-You can also use your slingshot to pick them off the ceiling before jumping off the ledge (and you thought that the slingshot would have no use after the Forest Temple).
+You can also use your slingshot to pick them off the ceiling before jumping off the ledge.

 7th Floor: This time around, you’re going to be fighting some Dodongos and some Fire Keese.
 Take out the annoying bats while trying to maim the Dodongos.
 Stay clear of the flames and you should make it out of the room with very little damage.
 Deal with the Keese first, as they can be rather annoying when trying to handle the Dodongos.

-8th Floor: You’ll take on some Tektites here.
-They’re not the hardest enemies to take on.
-You can get them with spin attacks.
+8th Floor: You’ll take on some Tektites here and can easily get them with spin attacks.
 Refrain from using any items against them at this stage.
 If you miss a few with the spin attacks, run.
 Wait till you can do it again, and by that time, they’ll catch up.You’ll also find some hearts here if you dig around as a wolf.

 9th Floor: Moving on, you’ll find that you get to fight some more archers and some Lizalfos.
 The archers are, without a doubt, the weaker of the two.
 However, they’ll become a growing nuisance if you leave them alive.
 So take them out and then set your sights on the Lizalfos.
 A single arrow for each archer might do the trick, unless you have little arrows and want to conserve them.

 Congratulations!
 You’ve reached the 10th Floor.
 You’ll meet the Great Fairy here and she tells you that she has released fairies into the Ordon Spring.
 She then offers to take you out of the Cave of Ordeals.
-For the sake of this guide, and my job, let’s assume you say no.
+You can then choose to leave the cave or continue further.

 Faron Fairy Fountain